jfjlaros/retrofont/README.rst

 .. figure:: https://raw.githubusercontent.com/jfjlaros/retrofont/master/docs/images/msx_normal.png

-    MSX character set in the UTF-8 Private Use Area U+E000.
+    Plain text mixed with MSX characters.

-The ``-p`` option will make the converted font the primary font.
+The ``-p`` option additionally uses the converted font as the primary font.
 It will also make the characters square and it will remove line spacing.

 .. figure:: https://raw.githubusercontent.com/jfjlaros/retrofont/master/docs/images/msx_primary.png

-    MSX character set in the primary font.
+    Primary font using the MSX character set.

 Adjusting the terminal foreground and background colours can have quite a convincing effect.

 .. figure:: https://raw.githubusercontent.com/jfjlaros/retrofont/master/docs/images/c64_boot.png

-    Commodore 64 character set in the primary font.
+    Not a screenshot of a Commodore 64 emulator.

 Creation